What is the difference between a high quality ROLLTEC® awning and someone else's?

 How much sun will be blocked?

 Approximately 95% to 98% of UV rays are blocked.
 Even the lightest fabric allows for an adequate time you can spend without protection under the awning avoiding potential skin damage.
 For example, a person with light skin risks a sunburn in case of unprotected exposure after 5 to10 minutes.
 The same person can stay under the awning with the lightest fabric for 150 to 300 minutes and as fabric gets darker you will be able to spend more time.

 What is the average life expectancy of the fabric top on a retractable awning?
 Can fabric top be replaced?

-On average the fabric top is made from solution dyed acrylic which lasts between ten to fifreen years- providing that basic cleaning is performed regularly.
-It also depends on how often you use your awning and the amount of polution in your area.
-If neccesary, you can easily replace the fabric top and still use the original hardware.
+On average, the fabric top is made from solution-dyed acrylic which lasts between ten to fifteen years- providing that basic cleaning is performed regularly.
+It also depends on how often you use your awning and the amount of pollution in your area.
+If necessary, you can easily replace the fabric top and still use the original hardware.
 The approximate cost for the fabric replacement vs replacing the entire awning is 40 to 50%.

 Can you do window or door awnings too?

 Yes, absolutely.
 We manufacture several models of window and door awnings.
 Please refer to our products page.